How to File a Diminished Value Claim After an Accident

 Typically, when a car sustains damage in an accident, it loses some of its value, particularly if it’s a late model vehicle.
 In some cases, older model automobiles that sustain light damage may increase in value after repairs, if the repairs include new parts.
 But that’s not usually the case.

 When you purchase car insurance, the carrier may offer you optional replacement cost coverage or OEM parts coverage, which pays for original parts, not third-party equivalents.
 These optional coverages only apply to repair costs.
-Even if the insurance company covers all repair costs, your post-repair vehicle still has lost some of its value.
+Even if the insurance company covers all repair costs, your post-repair vehicle has lost some value.

 Companies and organizations such as the National Insurance Crime Bureau, autoDNA and AutoCheck provide lookup tools to consumers and used car dealers to help them determine if an automobile has been stolen or has a history of repairs.
-While the tools help consumers who are looking for a used vehicle, they work against used car owners seeking to sell their automobiles.
+While the tools help consumers looking for a used vehicle, they work against used car owners seeking to sell their automobiles.

 Once your vehicle is damaged, you’re stuck with its diminished value.
 However, in certain cases, you can file a diminished value claim to receive compensation for your loss.
 Usually, auto owners file diminished value claims when they aren’t at fault for an accident.
 Although the at-fault driver’s insurance company may cover repair costs, the claimant must file a diminished value claim to recoup the lost value.